belzu/Evotorch/README.md

 * In the **exec_MLP.py** and **exec_CNN.py** files examples on how to execute the neural networks are found.
 These files were created with the purpose of testing the execution of the neural networks.
 * In the **evolve_MLP.py** and **evolve_CNN.py** files examples on how to obtain optimized neural networks are found.
 These files were created with the purpose of testing the genetic algorithms.

-**By default Evotorch DOES NOT return a Neural Network, it returns THE OPTIMAL COMBINATION OF VALUES FOR THE HIPERPARAMETERS THAT WERE ELECTED BY THE USER; in other words, it returns the combination of hiperparameter values that results in the optimal learning of a neural network for a given problem.**
+**By default Evotorch DOES NOT return a neural network, it returns THE OPTIMAL COMBINATION OF VALUES FOR THE HIPERPARAMETERS THAT WERE ELECTED BY THE USER; in other words, it returns the combination of hiperparameter values that results in the optimal learning of a neural network for a given problem.**

 This combination of hiperparameters is represented as a text file containing the following format:
 * For MLP networks: